MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 1. Press **F5** to build and run the project.

-   The sample app first opens a pop-up window, which displays the URL that will be loaded, along with an **OK** button.
+   The sample app first opens a pop-up window, which displays the URL that will be loaded, along with an **OK** button:

    ![The sample app displays a pop-up window with URL and OK button over an empty WebView2 window.](../media/show-url.png)

-1. Click the **OK** button to dismiss the pop-window and continue to the URL.
+1. Click the **OK** button to dismiss the pop-window and continue to the URL:

    The WebView2 window now displays webpage content: the Bing website, `http://www.bing.com`.

    <!-- instance 2 of bing-window.png -->
    ![The sample app now displays the Bing website.](../media/bing-window.png)

+1. When you are ready, close the **WebView sample** window.

 Congratulations, you built your first WebView2 app!
 And your development environment is set up for WebView2 app development, to include the WebView2 control in your Win32 apps.
 You've also had an introduction to WebView2 programming concepts.